Free Shipping March 18-22 with the purchase of $100 + Retailer's Access

-Here are the steps to make your own candlesticks.
+Here are the steps for making your own floor candle holders.

 Preparation

-Using glue, I attached a plant saucer to each end, making sure to center the leg on the saucer.
-I used 6” terracotta saucers for the base of the tall candlesticks.
+Using glue, I held a plant saucer to each end of the floor candle holder.
+I made sure to center the foot under the saucer.
+For this project I used 6 inch terra cotta saucers for the base of the larger candlesticks.
+Fasten them securely.

 In Conclusion

-5. Paint two coats with light sanding in between
+5. Paint 2 coats with light sanding in between

-6. Protect with either topcoat or clear wax
+6. Protect with top coat (varnish) or clear wax

 Leave a Reply